LovishB/confidential-dex/confix/README.md

-# ShadowDEX
+# ConfiX

-ShadowDEX is a decentralized exchange (DEX) application that allows users to swap tokens and provide liquidity in a confidential manner.
+ConfiX is a decentralized exchange (DEX) application that allows users to swap tokens and provide liquidity in a confidential manner.
 The application leverages zero-knowledge proofs to ensure privacy while maintaining on-chain verifiability.

 ## Features